 Think of this as an intelligence test.
 Are you smart enough to follow this guidance and avoid this type of mistake?

-Contact Health Law Attorneys Experienced with Investigations of Nurses.
+Contact Health Law Attorneys Experienced with Investigations of Health Professionals Today.

-The attorneys of The Health Law Firm provide legal representation to nurses and nurse practitioners in Department of Health (DOH) investigations, Drug Enforcement Administration (DEA) investigations, FBI investigations and other types of investigations of health professionals and providers.
+The attorneys of The Health Law Firm provide legal representation to physicians, nurses, nurse practitioners, CRNAs, dentists, pharmacists, psychologists and other health providers in Department of Health (DOH) investigations, Drug Enforcement Administration (DEA) investigations, FBI investigations, Medicare investigations, Medicaid investigations and other types of investigations of health professionals and providers.

 To contact The Health Law Firm, please call (407) 331-6620 or (850) 439-1001 and visit our website at www.TheHealthLawFirm.com.

-About the Author: Lance O. Leider, J.D. is an attorney with The Health Law Firm, which has a national practice.
+About the Author: George F. Indest III, J.D., M.P.A., LL.M., is Board Certified by The Florida Bar in Health Law.
+He is the President and Managing Partner of The Health Law Firm, which has a national practice.
 Its main office is in the Orlando, Florida, area. www.TheHealthLawFirm.com The Health Law Firm, 1101 Douglas Ave., Altamonte Springs, FL 32714, Phone: (407) 331-6620.